Pondok Ranji railway station: Renovation and further development

 On August 20, 2020, the Minister of Transportation, Budi Karya Sumadi attended the Groundbreaking New Image and Accessibility Improvement of the Pondok Ranji Station.
 The inauguration marked the start of the construction or renovation of the Pondok Ranji station.
 The inauguration was attended by the Mayor of South Tangerang, Airin Rachmi Diany, also attended by the Main Director of Kereta Api Indonesia (KAI), Didiek Hartantyo, and also the Main Director of PT.
 Jaya Real Property (JRP) Trisna Muliadi as the manager and developer of Bintaro Jaya.

 Renovations were carried out at most of the stations, by expanding the inside and outside of the station.
 In addition, there is an additional motorcycle parking location at the end of the station, which was not there before.
 Two minimarkets are next to each other, namely Alfamart and Indomaret.
 The renovation was carried out as an effort to develop a more modern transportation system in South Tangerang.

 In early 2022, the renovation of Pondok Ranji Station was completed.
 This was also marked by the inauguration directly on June 16 2022 by the Minister of Transportation, Budi Karya Sumadi, together with the Minister of State-Owned Enterprises (BUMN), Erick Thohir, which also opened new access from the Station via Bintaro Creative Village.

+Station layout

+This station has two railway lines.
+Line 1 is a straight line towards Serpong, while line 2 is a straight line towards Tanah Abang.